 Yup, teaching English!

 There’s a whole host of ways to get involved teaching English overseas and what an experience it is!
 Impart wisdom, see cute Asian kids smile (yay), and learn how to travel abroad for free.
 Well, not free… you’re actually earning money – oh snap!

 If you want to take it a step further, you can teach English online.
 You’re entering the realm of the digital nomad which is certainly a different way to travel but that’s ok because – BOOM, SEGUE!

 Ditch Your Desk for a Different Way to Travel

 Now entering the realm of the digital nomad.
 If you really want to learn how to travel more, nothing will give you quite so much geographical freedom.

 Renting a nudists-only Airbnb by a beach somewhere?
-Why not tinker with your cryptocurrency while tanning your best bits?
+Making money online is best done while tanning your best bits.

 Volunteering at a kibbutz in Israel?
 Now you’re actually travelling for free, costs covered, WHILE earning money.
 Level-up!